Archive for the ‘Sudoku’ Category:

 or solve online (using our beta test of Penpa-Edit tools)

-Note: Follow this link for more Thermo-Sudoku puzzles.
-If you are new to this puzzle type, here are our easiest Thermo-Sudoku to get started on.
-More Thermo-Sudoku puzzles can be found in these books in our e-store.
+Note: Follow this link for more Genuinely Approachable Sudoku puzzles on this site.
+Follow this link for more Arrow Sudoku.
+If you are new to this puzzle type, here are our easiest Arrow Sudoku to get started on.
+More Arrow Sudoku puzzles can be found in these books in our e-store.

 PDF